saucelabs/saucectl-playwright-example/README.md

 ## Running The Examples
 Simply check out this repo and run the command below :rocket:

-3 test suites are being triggered in `docker` and `sauce` mode. `saucectl` will run the suites marked as `docker` mode firstly and then run the suites which are marked as `sauce` mode.

 Running saucectl in Sauce cloud

 ```bash